iamspruce/iamspruce.github/_posts/2020-12-21-create-a-blog-on-your-mobile-phone-with-jekyll-on-github-part-2.md

 <p>
 Like i said this is the second part of this series, incase you missed the first part you can always go back and read it here: <br> <br>
 <a href="{{ site.baseurl }}/blog/create-a-blog-on-your-mobile-phone-with-jekyll-on-github.html">Create a blog on your mobile phone part 1</a>. <br>
-Talking about readind the other article, You should really read that article up as this one is just building on what we learned in the orther article <br>
+Talking about reading the other article, You should really read that article up as this one is just building on what we learned in the orther article <br>
 <ol>
 We learn't a few and very essentials things though:
 <p></p>